Bhavishtermux/VoyGPTAi/replit.md

 ## Overview

 This repository contains VoyGPT, a mobile-optimized full-stack AI Brand Assistant application built with React frontend and Express backend.
-The application serves as an intelligent companion for mastering AI tools and building powerful brands, organized around six main categories: Writing Tools, Brand Strategy, Image & Art, Marketing, Tech Integration, and Analytics.
+The application serves as an intelligent companion for mastering AI tools and building powerful brands, organized around seven main categories: Writing Tools, Brand Strategy, Image & Art, Marketing, Instagram Insights, Tech Integration, and Analytics.
 The app features a welcome modal for first-time users with Instagram integration and is fully optimized for mobile devices with touch-friendly interactions.

 ## User Preferences